vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-representations and japa 108 times of Nandā mantra (om Nandāyai namaḥ); on morning of 9th worship of Candikā and dinner to maidens; KKV 303-305, HV II.
+representations and japa 108 times of Nandā mantra (om Nandāyai namaḥ); on morning of 9th worship of Caṇḍikā and dinner to maidens; KKV 303-305, HV II.
 952-954

 (from Bhav.).